ethereum/ERCs/ERCS/erc-xxxx.md

 eip: xxxx
 title: Access Control Registry
 description: The AccessControlRegistry contract standardizes access control management by allowing registration, unregistration, role assignment, and role revocation for contracts, ensuring secure and transparent role management.
-author:
+author: Shubham Khandelwal (@shubh-ta), Anushka Yadav (@anushka642000)
 discussions-to:
 status: Draft
 type: Standards Track
 category: ERC
-created:
+created: 2024-11-19
 ---

 ## Abstract

 The Access Control Registry (ACR) standard defines a universal interface for managing role-based access control across multiple smart contracts.
-This standard introduces a centralized registry where contracts can register themselves and designate an administrator responsible for managing roles within their contract.
+This standard introduces a centralized registry contract that allows for the registration of contracts, management of roles across multiple contracts, and querying of contract-specific role information.
 The ACR provides functionality to grant and revoke roles for specific accounts, either individually or in bulk, ensuring that only authorized users can perform specific actions within a contract.This EIP introduces an on-chain registry system that a decentralized protocol may use to manage access controls for their smart contracts.

 The core of the standard includes: